mccurdyc/gitrs/README.md

   - If you run `remove`, it removes the repo from the config file.
   - Then, `sync` clones the repo and/or updates the filesystem to reflect the state of the config file.
-- Changes to the config file could trigger a command to run.
-  - Maybe a `watch` or something.
 - Config file (thinking YAML)
   - Supports comments
   - If you don't want to use `gitrs` you can parse for use in another tool